 Learn more about the researchers featured in this video and article.

 Kira Banks, Ph.D.Associate Professor, Psychology Co-Founder of the Institute for Healing Justice and Equity

 Banks’ research focuses primarily on mental health as it relates to discrimination and the African American experience.
 Banks' work is an exploration of discrimination and racial identity.
 She has served the St. Louis Community through her work with the Ferguson Commission and continues to do so as the Racial Equity Catalyst for Forward Through Ferguson, a 501(c)3 focusing on pursuing racial equity in St. Louis.

 Co-Founder of the Institute for Healing Justice and Equity

 Interim Vice President, Division of Diversity and Innovative Community Engagement

 Johnson’s research interests span a variety of topics including humanizing equity, arts activism, popular culture, and identity negotiation, among others.
 Their unique perspective of popular media and its relationship with social justice, race, and gender and sexuality can be found in a variety of publications.

 Nomi’s research interests include a variety of topics centered around urban education and post-high school outcomes.

 Jonathan Smith, Ph.D.

-As Vice President of DIversity and Community and Engagement, Smith is an advocate for on-campus diversity and cultural awareness and respect.
-He has worked at SLU since 2002, beginning his career as a billiken as a professor and community liaison in the African American Studies Program.
+As SLU's first vice president of diversity and community and engagement, Smith was an advocate for on-campus diversity and cultural awareness and respect.
+He has work at SLU from 2002 until his death in 2021.